YourOnly-One/yoo-hugo-content/way/en-ph/blog/posts/2016/20160216-job-complains.md

 In a way, Job was blessed for <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YaHuWaH) talked to Him like an equal even though they will never be.
 At the same time, it was the most painful experience a man can ever go through because <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YaHuWaH) Himself humbled him down, with the whole truth and nothing but the truth.
 He did not use a preacher, an elder, a brother, a family member, or an experience.

 ## Conclusion

 I can not even begin to imagine what Job was feeling at that moment.
-I pride myself (for lack of a better term) that I can make myself feel as close as possible to what others are feeling (it's an <a href="https://en.wikipedia.org/wiki/INFP" target="_blank" rel="noopener wikipedia" class="zem_slink" title="INFP">INFP</a> and aspie/asperger syndrome trait), but this one, I can not even make myself to do it.
+I pride myself (for lack of a better term) that I can make myself feel as close as possible to what others are feeling (it's an [INFP](https://en.wikipedia.org/wiki/INFP "INFP") and aspie/asperger syndrome trait), but this one, I can not even make myself to do it.
 I can not even bring down the wall that guards me from the onslaught of empathy.

 It is so hard because even with my wall up, I can feel Job.
 His whole "I am righteous and You yourself agree, so why let me go through these evil things" stance.
 Then there is when he was humbled by our Creator Father.

 Can any of us today stand in Job's shoes?
 I do not know.
 I probably will get crushed to dust.
 Imagine melting right there and then.
 I will want to bury myself alive just not to hear the words of <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YaHuWaH).
 I will want not only to curse my birth but be totally eliminated from existence.

 I believe that only Job can survive such an encounter, no one else.
-For the rest of us, who are not even 0.001% as righteous as Job was, we are blessed enough that <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YaHuWaH) sent his Son <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (pronunciation: yah-hu-shua; transliteration: Yahushua; also read: <a href="https://only.1way.faith/p/name-messiah-yahushua.html" target="_blank" rel="noopener">Why Yahushua?</a>) to die for us, buried, and resurrected from the dead, so that you and I can live.
+For the rest of us, who are not even 0.001% as righteous as Job was, we are blessed enough that <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YaHuWaH) sent his Son <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> (pronunciation: yah-hu-shua; transliteration: Yahushua; also read: {{< reflangtitle path="20160203-messiah-yahushua-yahusha.md" lang="en-PH" >}}) to die for us, buried, and resurrected from the dead, so that you and I can live.

 If Job, the most righteous man on earth, was allowed to go through the lowest of lowest of lowest a man can ever be, how much more us?
 If you read Job's arguments, he argued why he should go through the worst a man can ever bear while people the likes of us did not.